ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Security Considerations {#securitycons}

-The security considerations provided in Section 8 of {{RFC8392}} and Section 11 of {{RFC7519}} apply to EAT in its CWT and JWT form, respectively.
-Moreover, Chapter 12 of {{RFC9334}} is also applicable to implementations of EAT.
+The security considerations provided in {{Section 8 of RFC8392}} and {{Section 11 of RFC7519}} apply to EAT in its CWT and JWT form, respectively.
+Moreover, {{Section 12 of RFC9334}} is also applicable to implementations of EAT.
 In addition, implementors should consider the following.

 ## Claim Trustworthiness